 ALL patients affected by Gadolinium Toxicity deserve to be properly diagnosed and given appropriate medical treatment.
 I plan to do all that I can to see that it happens.

-I provide the analytical leg of our effort, having collected and analyzed over 50 urine test results for Gadolinium from people I have met on the internet.
+I provide the analytical leg of our effort, having collected and analyzed over 500 urine test results for Gadolinium from over 200 people I have met on the internet.
 My greatest thrill came shortly after I released the Retention Study when three new people who were not in the study participants got their urine tested: their results were so close to the prediction line, that they could have just asked me what their result would be, and they would not have had to pay for the urine test.

 My own story, in brief, is that my symptoms started as some numbness and tingling in my big toes about a month after a contrast MRI, and over the past five years, that numbness and tingling has turned into burning and stinging all the way up my legs, in my trunk, and in my head and mouth.
 I manage it with some pain medication but it is always there.
 I am quite active, having simply decided that I am going to press on regardless of the pain, and not let this toxicity beat me.

 I found out about my high levels of Gadolinium in my urine from a routine screening done by a wellness MD about a year after my last contrast (and I mean my LAST contrast MRI).
 Being so analytical, I have continued to have unprovoked urine tests about every 6 months plus a few extras to test under specific conditions.
-Now, over six years later, my urine still shows Gadolinium at 0.7 mcg Gd/24-hour sample.
+Now, nine years later, my urine still shows Gadolinium at 0.5 mcg Gd/24-hour sample.
 You can read more about my gadolinium levels in my Viewpoint: One Man’s Struggle with Chelation.